[Updated April 27]

 I don’t know who Anthony Oliveira is, aside from what his Twitter bio tells me, though the name is vaguely familiar; but he has thousands of followers and seems to be one of those academic celebrity Twitter types.
 The subsequent thread, which you can read if you wish to lose time you’ll never get back, is a mixture of people saying “The Jews did it!” and Oliveira going on about Pilate (not all incorrectly, though Kevin Williamson’s Easter column is better), at one point telling one of his trolls “I invite you to read a book.”

 But, and this is a crucial point, neither were the Romans.
 At least not in any way that makes sense if you are trying to use the past as a sound platform for drawing conclusions about the present (unless you’re saying the old racist articles from the AHR in 1916 or Hereditas in 1921) are, well, based on sound historical observation).
 And yet Oliveira, by using this one word, transformed his tweet into a perniciously wrong historical argument in front of a large audience.
-The Roman Empire absolutely functioned as a colonial occupation, and they absolutely had ideas about race and ethnicity that put themselves on the top of the heap, but–notwithstanding the generations of white British actors who’ve portrayed them on screen–they were not “white.”
+The Roman Empire absolutely functioned as a colonial occupation, and they absolutely had ideas about race and ethnicity that put themselves on the top of the heap, but–notwithstanding the generations of white British actors who’ve portrayed them on screen, and notwithstanding the white sculptures that greet us in museums, as Sarah Bond writes–they were not “white.”
 They did not “racialize” themselves in the way we do today, they did not write of themselves or others that way, nor did others write so of them, and, perhaps most importantly, they did not behave toward other peoples in ways that constituted “performative whiteness.”
 Were they (somewhat) pale-skinned?
 Sure–but so were many of the peoples whom they colonized, exploited, oppressed, and exterminated, far worse, I may add, than what happened to the Jews until Bar Kochba’s revolt in 132 AD.

 Why go after this one word?
 For two reasons.
 One, using it in that context and in that moment, as Oliveira did, is to deploy the entire range of modern racial, post-colonial, postmodern discourse in a way that is inaccurate, and that falls into the trap too many of Foucault’s devotees fall into, that of thinking the past is nothing but memory, and that we must semantically and semiotically collapse the epistemological distinction between memory and event.
 Historians, being a “realistic” lot on the whole, have generally processed this wave of theory and moved past it; as Gaddis said, just because a map is a representation doesn’t mean the breakers aren’t real.
 A lot of the most interesting recent historical work takes as its starting point the uneasy balance in The Force of history–wie es eigentlich gewesen and wie es sich ins Gedächtnis gerufen.